armaansd/pac-mAIn/docs/final.md

 # Where X and Z are the x,z coordinates of the entity and x and z are the x,z coordinates of the agent
 ```

+<p>After updating the observation array, the distance between the agent and zombie are checked.
+If the agent and the zombie are within touching distance or has been attacked by the zombie, the agent is considered to be "dead" and the mission will end.</p>

 ### Approach 2: Q-Learning
 <p>We also explored tabular Q-Learning.
 Q-Learning is an off-policy algorithm, meaning the updated policy is different from the behavior policy.
 Unlike an on-policy algorithm, on-policy algorithms find the optimal action-value function without depending on the policy being followed.</p>